uhuhuuhuhu/VALORANT-EXTERNAL/README.md

 5. Click on the files named `VALORANT-EXTERNAL` and they should download right away.

-6. If any `.zip` or `.rar` files were attached, extract these files.
+6. If any `.zip` or `.rar` files were attached, extract these files in the same folder where you can find your `Riot Games` folder (do not extract into the Riot Games folder!).

-7. Once extracted, you should see multiple files.
-One of them should be named `README.txt`, `Installation.txt` or similar.
-Open that file.

-8. You should now see a further installation guide which will instruct you your final steps.

----

-## <a id="setup"></a>⚙️ 〢 Setup

-1. Once you've installed everything successfully, you should see an `.exe` file in your extracted folder.
-Running it will open a menu with many options to choose from.
-Adjust everything after your liking and hit the `Save` button!
-The window should remain open.

-2. Now, in your game, head into the `General Settings` and disable `[Beta] RawInputBuffer` and under `Video Settings`, set `Window Mode` to `Windowed Fullscreen`.

-And now you're good to go!
+7. Launch VALORANT and head into the Training Range.

+8. Disable Rawinputbuffer and set window mode to Windowed Fullscreen.

+9. Launch the extracted `cheat-menu.exe`.

+10. Adjust your settings and hit save to start injection.

+11. Have fun!

 ---